by Sasha Alyson

 We announced this story on Twitter, where readers made these comments.
 Please add your own comments at the bottom of this page.

-Jonah ???, @KenyanSide: The girl child narrative sounds more appealing, makes it easier for NGOs to raise funds, which are then used up for administrative and payroll costs.
-Most NGOs are frauds, heartless, prefer that needy communities remain needy so they don’t lose their income streams
+Jonah, @KenyanSide: The girl child narrative sounds more appealing, makes it easier for NGOs to raise funds, which are then used up for administrative and payroll costs.
+Most NGOs are frauds, heartless, they prefer that needy communities remain needy so they don’t lose their income streams

 samuel kimani, @its_samkim: So much emphasis was given to the girl child that now boys find themselves in the same predicament that girls were in years ago, boys are often looked at as these tough humans that fend for themselves in so many ways that don’t require education, a fallacy that needs to be debunked.